oTranscribe/oTranscribe/README.md

 Although a [web version](http://otranscribe.com/) is available, you can install oTranscribe anywhere by following these steps:

 1. Download [the current ZIP archive](https://github.com/otranscribe/otranscribe/archive/master.zip).
-2. Compile the CSS and JS with Grunt (see below for more detailed instructions).
+2. Compile the CSS and JS with Webpack (see below for more detailed instructions).
 3. Upload the files in the newly-generated `dist` folder to a server of your choice.

 Please note that, in Chrome, local copies oTranscribe may not run correctly due to the browser's [privacy settings](http://programmers.stackexchange.com/questions/72435/why-is-google-blocking-users-from-accessing-their-local-file-system-in-chromium).